Rong-Zhi/ReinforcementLearning/README.md

 [Proximal Policy Optimization](https://git.ias.informatik.tu-darmstadt.de/zhi/ReinforcementLearning/tree/master/code/PPO) -- PPO simplifies the constrained optmization problem by using a KL penalty term instead of KL constraint, another modification made by PPO is removing the KL penalty term altogether and using a clipped surrogate loss instead.
 It achieves better performance as TRPO in MuJoCo and RobotSchool environments.

-build simple MLP network, tested in continous space -- continuous mountaincar environment and pendulum environment, and discrete POMDPs environment -- FVRS (Field Version Rock Sample), better performance compared with TRPO, worse than COPOS.
+We build a simple MLP network, tested in continous space -- continuous mountaincar environment and pendulum environment, and discrete POMDPs environment -- FVRS (Field Version Rock Sample), better performance compared with TRPO, worse than COPOS.

 ### COPOS
 Exploration and exploitation is one of the problems of model-free approaches, which could be even harder for POMDPs environment.
 Compatible policy search (COPOS) (Pajarinen et al. 2017) solve dual trust region optimization problem with embeded entropy regularization, which prevents too fast entropy dorps in the learned policy and premature convergence in POMDP envroments.